delftwaves/swash-docs/docs/getting_started/intel_fortran/suse/index.rst

 install SWASH on SUSE Linux
 ===========================

-.. _prerequisitesls:
+.. _prerequisiteslsi:

 prerequisites
 -------------

 The following packages must be installed first:

-- gfortran
+- gcc
 - cmake
 - ninja
+- git
 - perl
-- git
+- intel-fortran-essentials

 These packages can be installed using the package manager ``zypper``.